leon4rd/test/README.md

-## Why does Superman get invited to dinners?
-Because he is a Supperhero.
+## Why are giraffes so slow to apologize?
+Because it takes them a long time to swallow their pride.